 Destroys Our Ability To Communicate

-Also, depression destroys our ability to communicate and engage with people.
-That supports the habit of constantly isolating.
-It makes us feel unloved and unaccepted that we often pushed people away.
-It makes us completely unaware of our social actions, making us contribute only to small talks and vague answers to questions.
+Persistent depressive disorder makes us completely unaware of our social actions, making us contribute only to small talk and vague answers to questions.
 Sometimes, we intentionally hurt people verbally.
-It makes us doubt others’ intentions often, even if sometimes we know if those are for the best.
-Depression influences our minds to focus on other people’s mistakes and disregard their efforts.
+Major depression often makes us doubt others’ intentions, even if sometimes we know if those are for the best.
+It influences our minds to focus on other people’s mistakes and disregard their efforts.

 Causes Us To Behave Negatively Towards Ourselves

-In some unfortunate cases, depression often makes us lie about everything, including our feelings.
+In some unfortunate cases, depressive disorders often make us lie about everything, including our feelings.
 We often hide the pain through fake smiles and laughter.
 It is so intense that we sometimes end up harming ourselves emotionally and physically.
-At some rate, it leads us to our doom as some of us commit suicide.
+At some rate, persistent depressive disorder leads us to doom as some of us commit suicide.

 Never Get Tired Of Healing And Recovery

-It is so depressingly powerful that it can make us change a lot in handling ourselves and others.
-With this, we should realize that depressive condition is manageable as long as we know how to take care of ourselves.
+It is truly powerful that it can make us change a lot in handling ourselves and others.
+With this, we should realize that terrible condition is manageable as long as we know how to take care of ourselves.
 We must understand the importance of accepting the situation.
-That way, we can process things and easily make room for coping depressive strategies and lifestyle changes such as:
+That way, we can process things and easily make room for coping defensive strategies and lifestyle changes.

-- Practicing Coping Skills One At A Time.
-There is the need for focus to motivate ourselves to be better until we are halfway done.
+We must focus on motivating ourselves to improve until we are halfway done.
 We must maintain the desire always to get better no matter what.
 Coping skills are necessary to reduce symptoms of a depressive episode.

 One way to deal with mental health problems is by focusing on something we can control.
-We need to have a realistic goal to measure our capability, especially when we can only rely on ourselves for healing.
+We need a realistic goal to measure our capability, especially when we can only rely on ourselves for healing.
 Our depressed mood does not define us.
 So we have to stick with an effective treatment.

 We may not easily turn off our self-judgment, but we can always put higher regard towards our self-compassion and self-worth.
-Thus, we need to deal with a thorough process of better self-awareness and self-understanding.
+Thus, we need to deal with a thorough process of better self-awareness and self-understanding to get rid of symptoms of depression.

-- Removing Toxicity At All Cost.
-Sometimes, our overall problem lies with the toxicity we surround ourselves with.
-If we want to get better and heal mentally and emotionally, we need to eliminate depressive things, whether it involves our dream job, family, friends, or special someone.
+lies with the toxicity we surround ourselves with.
+If we want to get better and heal mentally and emotionally, we need to eliminate sad things, whether it involves our dream job, family, friends, or special someone.